JiayuanWen/nobara-kde-splashscreen/README.md

 </div>

 > [!IMPORTANT]
-> The main branch is been worked on for Plasma 6.
+> The main branch is being worked on for Plasma 6.
 For Plasma 5 code, see: https://github.com/JiayuanWen/nobara-kde-splashscreen/tree/plasma-5

 > [!NOTE]
 > This splashscreen is not uploaded to KDE Store, thus it cannot be found via settings